 As soon as all players have paid their blinds, each player is dealt five cards face down.
 Now, starting with the first player to the left of the big blind, all players may decide whether they want to ‘fold’, ‘call’ or ‘raise’.
 If you have a nice hand, it is recommendable to raise right away because as soon as you do not exchange cards during the first exchange round, the other players are warned.

 1st exchange of cards and 2nd betting round

-Each player may now exchange between zero of five of his cards, this is followed by another betting round, where – again – the first player to the left of the dealer has to start betting.
+Each player may now exchange up to five of his cards, this is followed by another betting round, where – again – the first player to the left of the dealer has to start to bet.

 2nd exchange of cards and 3rd betting round

 Again, all players have the possibility of exchanging up to five of their cards and thus try to build a better hand; this is followed by another betting round – as always, the first player to the left of the dealer button has to start betting.